Missing Column Values in the Employee Directory

 Map Crawled Property to existing Managed Property

 In the case of crawled property exists, you can map it to existing managed property to make it available for searching as well as for Employee Directory.
-As you can see SPS-Department* crawled property not mapped to managed property by default.
+As you can see SPS-Department* crawled property not mapped to the managed property by default.

 Select Crawled Properties on the command bar: